mark-hahn/drykup/README.md

 # DryKup

+DryKup has been replaced by the superior but mostly compatible [teacup](https://github.com/goodeggs/teacup).
+---

+The following readme  is for historical purposes only.
+--
 Markup as CoffeeScript Without Magic -- Supports Closures

 DryKup is an informal fork of Maurice Machado's excellent [CoffeeKup](https://github.com/mauricemach/coffeekup).
 It is not a real fork because there is little common code.
 Until DryKup has better documentation, you can study coffeeKup and check here for the differences.
 I wrote a micro-book on coffeekup [here](https://github.com/mark-hahn/coffeekup-intro) and I will do the same for DryKup.